mvysny/vaadin-on-kotlin/docs/services.md

 When we 'extend' the `Session` object with services, we are effectively building up a *repository* (a *directory*) of services.
 This directory can be iterated in development time, simply by using IDE's auto-completion features.
 In your IDE, you simply type in the "`Session.`" stanza, press the `Ctrl+Space` keys and your IDE will list all extension properties including the `loginService`.

-This approach has the following advantages:

-* Different modules can attach different services to the `Session` object, thus building up a service repository.
-This way you can reuse services within different apps.
-* The IDE's auto-completion will provide the searchable list of all services.
-No IDE plugin is needed for this since the extension property is a language feature of the Kotlin programming language.
-* The type safety ensures that the service exists in compile time and is accessible.
-If it isnt't, your program won't compile.
-  This is superior to runtime configuration since the configuration errors show up much faster, at compile time.
-* There are no proxy classes and there is no runtime class enhancement magic; hence there are no 30+ stack traces through proxies/interceptors/DI container internals.
-Because of that, this approach is fast, simple and reliable.